 “I was really lucky to have been on a sitcom for a lot of years,” he said.
 “I realized … that I didn’t really need a lot more money.”

 The stars of “Parks and Recreation” didn’t need Jean-Ralphio Saperstein to cook up a scam to make ends meet.
 Amy Poehler, who played the iconic Leslie Knope, reportedly earned upward of $200,000 per episode for her time on the show.

 ‘Parks and Rec’ in Real Life: Enjoy a Beautiful Vacation at These 50 National Parks for Free

 ‘The Big Bang Theory’ Royalties

-With stars Jim Parson, Johnny Galecki and Kaley Cuoco now earning over $1 million an episode for their long-running sitcom — up from $350,000 an episode — their earning potential for syndication has skyrocketed.
+With stars Jim Parson, Johnny Galecki and Kaley Cuoco now earning $900,000 an episode — after taking a $100,000 pay cut to boost their co-stars’ salaries, according to Variety — their earning potential for syndication has skyrocketed.

 ‘Modern Family’ Royalties